ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

    of text.
 For more information, see `Directives <Sphinx_doc_directives_>`_ in the Sphinx documentation.

-The ``toctree`` directive also specifies the locaations of the RST files for building each section of your documentation.
+The ``toctree`` directive also specifies the locations of the RST files for building each section of your documentation.

 .. include:: diag/doc_layout.rst